Office of the Secretary of Defense.

 (2) Making appointments with or soliciting military and DoD civilian personnel who are in an “on-duty” status.

-(3) Soliciting without appointment in areas utilized for the housing or processing of transient personnel, in barracks areas used as quarters, in unit areas, in family quarters areas, and in areas provided by installation commanders for interviews by appointment.
+(3) Soliciting without appointment in areas utilized for the housing or processing of transient personnel, in barracks areas used as quarters, in unit Start Printed Page 20319areas, in family quarters areas, and in areas provided by installation commanders for interviews by appointment.